 This AAYLC was so successful and well received by the community that is was expanded the following year, 1994, to include females in grades 6 – 12.
 At that time, Colorado College became the first major partner of the Conference by providing both funding and its facilities.
 Colorado College, notably, has remained as a major partner since 1994.
 The AAYLC is now host to approximately 600 students of all ethnicities annually in March on the campus of Colorado College.

-The African American Youth Leadership Conference’s original mission, which began 28 years ago, remains the same.
+The African American Youth Leadership Conference’s original mission, which began over 25 years ago, remains the same.
 Our mission is to educate, empower, and enlighten youth to become critical thinkers, responsible citizens, and embrace the traditions, histories, and cultures of their communities.